-If you´ve never been to the Big Apple and plan on visiting all of it´s sites – December is, probably, one of the worst months to do it.
-In between multiple tourists in search of “Home Alone 2” kind of Christmas, and locals – preparing for the holiday season: you won´t be able to do much, because of the lines.
+If you´ve never been to the Big Apple and plan on visiting all of its sites – December is, probably, one of the worst months to do so.
+In between multiple tourists in search of “Home Alone 2” kind of Christmas, and locals – preparing for the holiday season: you won´t be able to do much, simply because of the lines.
 But at the same time, if you really enjoy the Christmas atmosphere, NYC is “the place to be”.

 Christmas in NYC

-If you have been following my blog for a while – you already know that I´m also a big fan of European Christmas markets.
-Indeed, in these recent years I´ve seen so many (next week will put together a list of my favorites for a new blog post – stay tuned), that visiting one each year has become my personal December tradition.
+If you have been following my blog for a while – you already know that I´m also a big fan of the European Christmas markets (Read more: My Top 5 Christmas Destinations in Europe).
+Indeed, in these recent years visiting a new one every holiday season has become my personal December tradition.
 This year was a miss though.
 But I do not regret it for a second, cause New York ´s Christmas spirit is hard to beat.
 All the commercialization is still there, but I personally even don´t think about it when it´s so beautiful outside.

 The Rockefeller Center

-Christmas carols and lights remind me of all the happy moments I´m having with my loved ones every year: decorating the tree, baking gingerbread cookies, family gatherings with a lot of food (important attribute [lol]), opening presents, watching movies, smiling & laughing a lot.
-For me Christmas is a great excuse to do the things I love, but never have enough time for: buy things, I´ d never buy normally, and eating stuff – I´d never have had otherwise.
+Christmas carols and lights remind me of all the happy moments: decorating the tree, baking gingerbread cookies, family gatherings with a lot of food (important attribute [lol]), opening presents, watching movies, smiling & laughing a lot.
+For me, Christmas is a great excuse to do the things I love, but never have enough time for… ok, even buy things, I’d never buy normally, and eating stuff – I´d never have had otherwise.
 And yes, dear “Christmas industry” – you can take an advantage of me as much as you wish, as long as I´m the one enjoying every moment of this holiday to the fullest.